A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Our guide to financial assistance for Medicare enrollees in Colorado includes overviews of these programs, including Medicaid nursing home benefits, Extra Help, and eligibility guidelines for assistance.

-How is Colorado handling Medicaid renewals after the pandemic?
+How did Colorado handle Medicaid renewals after the pandemic?

 As is the case in every state, Medicaid disenrollments were paused in Colorado from March 2020 through March 2023.
-The continuous coverage requirement was initially slated to last throughout the COVID public health emergency, which ended nationwide on May 11, 2023.
-But the federal spending bill enacted in late 2022 gave states a firm deadline: The Medicaid continuous coverage requirement ended March 31, 2023, and disenrollments for people who are no longer eligible could resume as early as April 1, 2023.
+The Medicaid continuous coverage requirement ended March 31, 2023, and disenrollments for people who are no longer eligible could resume as early as April 1, 2023.

-Health First Colorado (Colorado Medicaid) officials hosted a webinar in January 2023, outlining their plans for the resumption of regular eligibility redeterminations and disenrollments.
-Another webinar was held in April, and additional webinars will be held quarterly throughout 2023.
-The state began the first round of eligibility redeterminations in mid-March 2023, sending renewal packets to enrollees whose coverage is due to renew in May.
-The first round of coverage terminations (for people who are no longer eligible or who don’t respond to the state’s request for eligibility verification) will be on May 31, so June will be the first month that people no longer have Medicaid coverage as a result of the end of the pandemic-related continuous coverage requirements.
+Health First Colorado (Colorado Medicaid) began the first round of eligibility redeterminations in mid-March 2023, sending renewal packets to enrollees whose coverage was due to renew in May.
+The first round of coverage terminations (for people who were no longer eligible or who didn’t respond to the state’s request for eligibility verification) came at the end of May 2023, and Colorado wrapped up the “unwinding” process in April 2024.4

-Colorado had about 1.7 million people enrolled in Medicaid/CHIP (CHP+) as of early 2023.
-Of those enrollees, approximately 768,000 are enrolled due to the continuous coverage requirement, which means that the state either has information indicating that they’re no longer eligible, or the state has not been able to verify their ongoing eligibility.
-Colorado Medicaid officials estimate that approximately 315,000 people will no longer be eligible for Medicaid and will be disenrolled once the pandemic-related continuous coverage requirements end.
-But those disenrollments will be spread out over 12 months; some people will not receive their renewal packet until late 2023 or early 2024.
+Colorado had about 1.7 million people enrolled in Medicaid/CHIP (CHP+) as of early 2023 (peak enrollment came in May 2023, with 1.8 million people5).
+Of those enrollees, approximately 768,000 were enrolled due to the pandemic-related continuous coverage requirement, which meant that the state either had information indicating that they were no longer eligible, or the state had not been able to verify their ongoing eligibility.

 Medicaid expanded to cover undocumented pregnant people as of 2025